hahnsangkim/django_auth_boilerplate/README.md

 - A successful login leads to a projects page
 - The projects page is accessible only to authenticated users
 - A web app provides a password-reset feature
+- A web app supports a json token for authentication, stored in a cookie
+- A web app supports APIs
 - Endpoints
     - users/login
     - users/logout